PineiroHosting/deeplgobindings/README.md

 - [ ] implement DeepL API's limitation rules

 ## Usage

 As soon as code is available, examples for the usage should be listed up here.

+## Contribution

+Feel free to contribute and help this project to grow.
+You can also just suggest features/enhancements.
+In the future, there will be a contributing file for newbies to read.